What to do when Safari Web Content quits unexpectedly

 If the previous fixes don’t solve the problem, clearing Safari’s cache may help.
 To do this, go to Finder.
 In Finder:

 - Select Go from the menu bar and hold down the Option key.
-A new item, Library, will appear in the drop-down menu.
+After that, Library will appear in the drop-down menu.

 - Go to Caches > com.apple.Safari.
-In this folder, find Cache.db and move it to the Trash (click and drag to the Trash Bin or [CTRL] + [click] and select Move to Trash).
+In this folder, find Cache.db and move it to the Trash.

 After deleting this file, restart Safari and see if you experience any more problems.